 Any ministry personnel whose spouse or common-law partner has given birth to a child is entitled to five days of special leave with pay and benefits for needs directly related to the birth of the child.
 This leave is normally taken within the first week of the child's birth.
-This provision does not apply to blended families where the child is the biological or adoptive offspring of one of the partners of the new union.

-Procedures: Maternity Leave Top-Up Payments
+Procedures: Pregnancy Leave Top-Up Payments

-Ministry personnel on maternity leave will receive top-up payments, payable by the community of faith on a monthly basis while ministry personnel are on maternity leave, provided that the community of faith is presented with proof that the ministry personnel are in receipt of maternity benefits under a government insurance plan.
-These top-up payments will be provided regardless of the choices that are made in connection to receiving benefits from a government insurance plan.
+Ministry personnel on pregnancy leave will receive top-up payments, payable by the community of faith on a monthly basis while ministry personnel are on pregnancy leave, provided that the community of faith is presented with proof that the ministry personnel are in receipt of maternity benefits under a government insurance plan.
+These top-up payments will be provided regardless of the choices that are made in connection with receiving benefits from a government insurance plan.
+The community of faith will be reimbursed from The United Church of Canada Benefits Centre at the General Council Office for the costs of the top-up payments.
+Two months after the beginning of the leave, the Benefits Centre will contact the community of faith with the reimbursement forms.
+For a faster reimbursement process, the community of faith can notify the Benefits Centre about an upcoming leave by reaching out to benefits@united-church.ca.